 During his early years in Los Angeles, he organized and directed the Los Angeles Percussion Ensemble, a group which played a vital part in premieres and recordings of works by such renowned composers as Ginastera, Harrison, Krenek, Stravinsky, and Varese.
 Kraft served as Stravinsky's timpanist and percussionist in charge of all percussion activities for the composer's Los Angeles performances and recordings.
-As a percussion soloist, he performed in the American premieres of Stockhausen's Zyklus and Boulez' Le Marteau sans Maitre, in addition to recording Histoire du soldat under Stravinsky's direction.
+As a percussion soloist, he performed in the American premieres of Stockhausen's Zyklus and Boulez' Le Marteau sans Maitre, in addition to recording L'Histoire du soldat under Stravinsky's direction.

-Mr. Kraft has received numerous awards and commissions, including two Kennedy Center Friedheim Awards (first prize in 1990 for Veils and Variations for Horn and Orchestra, and second prize in 1984 for Concerto for Timpani and Orchestra); two Guggenheim Fellowships; two Ford Foundation commissions; fellowships from the Huntington Hartford Foundation and the National Endowment for the Arts; the American Academy and Institute of Arts and Letters Music Award; the Norlin/MacDowell Fellowship; the Club 100 Distinguished Artist of Los Angeles Award, the ASCAP Award; the NACUSA Award; the Eva Judd O'Meara Award; first place in the Contemporary Record Society competition; commissions from the Library of Congress, U.S. Air Force Band, St. Paul Chamber Orchestra, Kronos Quartet, Voices of Change, the Schoenberg Institute, consortium of Speculum Mucicae/San Francisco Contemporary Music Players/ Contemporary Music Forum, The Boston Pops Orchestra, consortium of Pacific Symphony/Spokane Symphony/Tucson Symphony, the Los Angeles Philharmonic, among others.
-His works have been performed by the New York Philharmonic, Boston Symphony, Chicago and Philadelphia Orchestras, the Los Angeles Philharmonic, and other major American orchestras as well as in Europe, Japan, Korea, China, Australia, Israel, and the U.S.S.R.
-Mr. Kraft's Contextures: Riots - Decade '60 (1967) has been choreographed and performed by both the Scottish National Ballet and the Minnesota Dance Company.
-In 1986, United Air Lines commissioned a work expressly to accompany a lumetric sculpture by Michael Hayden titled Sky's the Limit for their pedestrian passageway at Chicago-O'Hare International Airport.
-In November 1990, Mr. Kraft was inducted into the Hall of Fame of the Percussive Arts Society.
+Mr. Kraft received numerous awards during his lifetime, including the Forte Award, two Kennedy Center Friedheim Awards (First Prize in 1990 for Veils and Variations for Horn and Orchestra, and Second Prize in 1984 for Concerto for Timpani and Orchestra), two Guggenheim Fellowships, two Ford Foundation commissions, fellowships from the Huntington Hartford Foundation and the National Endowment for the Arts, the American Academy and Institute of Arts and Letters Music Award, the Norlin/MacDowell Fellowship, the Club 100 Distinguished Artist of Los Angeles Award, the ASCAP Award, the NACUSA Award, the Eva Judd O'Meara Award, and First Place in the Contemporary Record Society competition.
+He received commissions from the Library of Congress, U.S. Air Force Band, St. Paul Chamber Orchestra, Kronos Quartet, Voices of Change, the Schoenberg Institute, consortium of Speculum Musicae/San Francisco Contemporary Music Players/ Contemporary Music Forum, the Boston Pops Orchestra, the consortium of Pacific Symphony/Spokane Symphony/Tucson Symphony, the Los Angeles Philharmonic, and the San Francisco Symphony Orchestra, among others.
+His works have been performed by the New York, LA, Hong Kong, Rotterdam, and Czech Philharmonics, the Boston, Chicago, and Houston Symphony Orchestras, the Philadelphia Orchestra, and other major ensembles throughout the U.S., Europe, Asia, and the Middle East.
+He fulfilled residencies at the Chopin Conservatory in Warsaw, Poland, the University of Indiana (Bloomington), University of Southern Oregon (Ashland) and University of Montana (Missoula & Bozeman).
+His music can be found on the Harmonia Mundi, CRI, Cambria, Albany, Crystal and Nonesuch labels.